High illiteracy rates become a problem for everyone – the rich, middle class and poor. There are real consequences for everyone.

 List of places you can volunteer to help with reading and literacy:

 - Edu Fun (for expats & local volunteers)

 To read my previous article “What are the PROS and CONS of reading to your child daily?” please click here.

-To explore working with Lianne in Johannesburg (Strathavon & Bordeaux South), contact her for a free consultation to discuss how she can meet your needs.
+To explore working with Lianne in Johannesburg (Strathavon & Bordeaux South), contact her to discuss how she can meet your needs.